 - UTIA Compliance Office

-- UT Office of Research & Engagement
+- UT’s Division of Research Integrity & Assurance

 - CEM 525: Research Ethics for the Life Sciences (taught in fall semester).
 How good research conduct and knowing the rules of science can enable success in life science research.
 Bioethics is not a focus.